Aurora (TV series)

-Aurora is a Spanish-language telenovela produced by the United States-based television network Telemundo.
+Aurora is a Spanish-language telenovela produced by the United States–based television network Telemundo.
 It starred Sara Maldonado, Eugenio Siller, and Jorge Luis Pila.
-As part of the 2010–11 season, Telemundo aired the series from November 1, 2010 to May 20, 2011 weeknights at 8pm/7pm central, replacing El Clon.
+As part of the 2010–11 season, Telemundo aired the series from November 1, 2010, to May 20, 2011, weeknights at 8 p.m. eastern, replacing El Clon.
 As with most of its other telenovelas, the network broadcasts English subtitles as closed captions on CC3.